mathigon/textbooks/euclidean-geometry/content.md

 :::

-Note that these problems can all be solved quite easily with algebra, or using marked rules and protractors.
+Note that these problems can all be solved quite easily with algebra, or using marked rulers and protractors.
 But they are impossible if you are just allowed to use straight-edge and compass.

 ---